ibizaman/skarabox/docs/architecture.md

 boot.initrd.network.ssh.hostKeys = lib.mkForce [ "/boot/host_key" ];
 ```

-We override the whole list with `mkForce` to avoid any automatic generation.
+We override the whole list with `mkForce` to avoid the default
+behavior of a list option which is to merge.
+Here, we don't want any of the default automatic generation.

 For the non-initrd ssh daemon,
 we force an empty list so the nix module does not generate any ssh key